 The agile approach provides a framework that supports this way of working.
 If you’d like to brush up on this, a good starting point is Elabor8’s Allen Strier’s blog post, Burger launch: project delivery and the agile shift.

-The same principle rings true for development teams.
-In his blog post on feature factories, John Cutler mentions the “culture of handoffs” – where teams are essentially excluded from the development process and asked to produce items that are ‘ready for engineering’ (ready to be implemented).
+Development teams: the same principle rings true for development teams.
+In his blog post on feature factories, John Cutler mentions the “culture of handoffs” where teams are essentially excluded from the development process and asked to produce items that are ‘ready for engineering’ (ready to be implemented).

 While this approach may work in some cases, a development team without a clear product vision will find it challenging to operate.
 The vision creates alignment, provides direction and serves as a guide in times when decisions need to be made.